-Most women suffering from sickness in pregnancy find that bland carbohydrates, such as rice, baked potatoes, pasta, scones, bananas, rusks, porridge and dry toast, are foods that they can tolerate.
-‘Little and often’ is the rule, and such foods should be taken every hour or two, for instance snacks of fruit and seeds.
+Most women suffering from sickness in pregnancy find that blend carbohydrates, such as rice, baked potatoes, pasta, scones, bananas, rusks, porridge and dry toast, are foods that they can tolerate.
+‘Little and often’ is the rule, and such foods should be taken every hour or two, for instance, snacks of fruit and seeds.

 It is important to carry on eating adequately, and it is much worse if a patient chooses to eat nothing than the ‘wrong’ thing.

-It is thought that morning sickness may be indicative of small nutritional deficiency in vitamins and minerals.
+It is thought that morning sickness may be indicative of a small nutritional deficiency in vitamins and minerals.
 Vomiting will further deplete reserves, and a vicious circle of cause and effect can set in.
 The following nutrients are very much important

 Magnesium stores are diminished by vomiting, and magnesium deficiency can exacerbate nausea so that magnesium-rich foods such as

 In the same way, potassium can be diminished, and potassium-rich foods include dried apricots, bananas, melons, figs and fruit juices such as orange and pineapple.